-The subject property is found on Osceola County FEMA Flood Map 12097C 0430G dated June 18, 2013.
-According to this map the subject property is located within Flood Zone AE which is an area determined to be within the flood hazard areas with base elevations determined.
+The subject property is found on Osceola County FEMA Flood Map 12097C0750G and dated June 18, 2023.
+According to this map about half of the subject property (approximately 50%), is located within Flood Zone X which is considered to be an area outside of the 100-year flood plain.
+The rest of the property (approximately 50%) lies in Flood Zone A which is an area determined to be within the 500-year flood.

-The subject ranch is improved with typical ranching improvements such as fencing, cross-fencing, gates, ditches, culverts, ranch roads and water holes typical of an agricultural property in the area.
-In addition, the parcel is improved with a house and two barns.
+The subject ranch is improved with typical ranching improvements such as fencing, cross-fencing, gates, ditches, culverts, ranch roads, cattle pens and water holes.